Skip to main content

 You can get a Postgraduate Master's Loan if all the following apply:

-• You're a UK national or have ‘settled status’ or indefinite leave to remain so there are no restrictions on how long you can stay.
+• You're a UK or Irish national or have ‘settled status’ under the EU Settlement Scheme or indefinite leave to remain so there are no restrictions on how long you can stay.

 • You normally live in England and didn’t move there just to study.

-• You’ve been living in the UK, the Channel Islands or Isle of Man for 3 years immediately before the first day of the first academic year of your course.*
+• You’ve been living in the UK, the Channel Islands or the Isle of Man for 3 years immediately before the first day of the first academic year of your course.*

 There are many other ways you can be eligible for the loan so please check the criteria on GOV.UK.
 You can also contact the Student Advice Service for guidance if you're unsure.